 So cute, Gina!
 You make everything so beautifully, AND you make it look so simple!
 Thank you for the great recipe.

-For more great Easter treats be sure to check out:
+For more great recipes from her on the site, be sure to check out:

 For all dessert recipes on Lil’ Luna go HERE.

 For all Easter creations go HERE.